jezzsantos/saastack/docs/design-principles/0070-persistence.md

 }
 ```

-These store implementations make it very easy to access data through the lower-level technology adapters (i.e., `IDataStore` and `EventStore`, etc) that they use.
+These store implementations make it very easy to access data through the lower-level technology adapters (i.e., `IDataStore` and `EventStore`, etc.) that they use.

 > Note: at no point in this code does the developer have to know what technology adapter is being used at runtime.
 There is no leaky abstraction from the actual technology adapter in this code, such as what query language is being used.
 The developer has no idea if the data is saved to an RMDBS like Microsoft SQL Server or as a KV pair to a Redis cache.
 That is all defined by dependency injection, making all of this code highly testable and decoupled.